mahdi-behnam/persian-tweets-sentiment-analysis/README.md

 - The notebooks include hooks for ensembling (voting/stacking for classic models and room to extend deep-model ensembling).
 - Paper preview available on request; feel free to reach out for a copy or additional experimental details.

+## Credits

+- This repository accompanies the submitted paper **“Ensemble Learning in Transformer-based Models for Persian Language Sentiment Analysis.”** Attribution is appreciated if you build on this work.
+- Do not reuse the code or figures to present the paper as someone else’s; reach out for collaboration or clarification before adapting the material.